crate/cratedb-guide/docs/performance/optimization.rst

  Be mindful of UDFs, leverage them in the right contexts, but only in the right contexts
 *****************************************************************************************

-UDFs run on a javascript virtual machine and on a single thread, so they can have an impact on performance.
+When using user-defined functions (UDFs), two important details relevant for performance aspects need to be considered.

-Also once we pass a value through an UDF the engine will have to work with the results in memory and will not be able to leverage indexes on the underlying fields anymore so the general considerations about delaying formatting as much as possible apply.
+1. Once values are processed by an UDF, the database engine will load results into memory, and will not be able to leverage indexes on the underlying fields any longer.
+In this spirit, please apply the relevant general considerations about delaying formatting as much as possible.
+2. UDFs run on a JavaScript virtual machine on a single thread, so they can have an impact on performance, because relevant operations can not be parallelized.

 However, some operations may be more straightforward to do in JavaScript than SQL.